open-mmlab/mmengine/docs/en/tutorials/evaluation.md

 # Evaluation

 In model validation and model test, it is often necessary to make a quantitative evaluation of model accuracy.
-We can do this by specifying the Metric in the configuration file.
+We can do this by specifying the metrics(type and arguments of `Metric`) in the configuration file.

 ## Evaluation in model training or test

 ### Using a single evaluation metric

 When training or testing a model based on MMEngine, users only need to specify the evaluation metrics for the validation and test stages in the configuration file via the `val_evaluator` and `test_evaluator` fields, respectively.
-For example, when training a classification model using [MMClassification](https://github.com/open-mmlab/mmclassification), you want to evaluate the top-1 and top-5 classification accuracy during the validation stage of the model, you can configure it as follows:
+For example, when training a classification model using [MMClassification](https://github.com/open-mmlab/mmclassification), you want to evaluate the top-1 and top-5 classification accuracy during the validation stage of the model,  and then you can configure it as follows:

 ```python
 val_evaluator = dict(type='Accuracy', top_k=(1, 5))  # using classification accuracy evaluation metric